 Principles of Risk Management

 The course provides an overview of risk management in the high hazard industries.
 It discusses the drivers for risk management, defines some of the fundamental terminology and introduces major risk management concepts, such as risk tolerability criteria and As Low As Reasonably Practicable (ALARP).
-The module briefly introduces some key risk assessment techniques and the situations in which they may be used.
+The course briefly introduces some key risk assessment techniques and the situations in which they may be used.
 It considers the purpose and structure of an HSE/safety case and an HSE Management System (HSE MS).
-The module includes case studies of some significant historical accidents and their root causes, and evaluates the importance of safety leadership and organisational culture in preventing accidents.
+The course includes case studies of some significant historical accidents and their root causes, and evaluates the importance of safety leadership and organisational culture in preventing accidents.

 - Drivers for risk management